Pmcg1/PandS_Project_2019/README.md

 <a name="myfootnote9">9</a>: Statistics Canada - Variance and Standard Deviation, https://www150.statcan.gc.ca/n1/edu/power-pouvoir/ch12/5214891-eng.htm
 <a name="myfootnote10">10</a>: NIST - Measures of Skewness and Kurtosis, https://www.itl.nist.gov/div898/handbook/eda/section3/eda35b.htm
 <a name="myfootnote11">11</a>: An introduction to kernel density estimation, http://www.mvstat.net/tduong/research/seminars/seminar-2001-05/
-<a name="myfootnote12">12</a>: Pandas - Getting Started in 10 minutes, https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html
+<a name="myfootnote12">12</a>: Pandas - Getting Started in 10 minutes, https://Pandas.pydata.org/Pandas-docs/stable/getting_started/10min.html
 <a name="myfootnote13">13</a>: Official seaborn tutorial, https://seaborn.pydata.org/tutorial.html
 <a name="myfootnote14">14</a>: Generating Matplotlib Subplots Programmatically, https://medium.com/@rayheberer/generating-matplotlib-subplots-programmatically-cc234629b648
 <a name="myfootnote15">15</a>: 5 Reasons You Should Use a Violin Graph, https://blog.bioturing.com/2018/05/16/5-reasons-you-should-use-a-violin-graph/
-<a name="myfootnote16">16</a>: Plotting with seaborn using the matplotlib object-oriented interface, Stackoverflow, https://stackoverflow.com/questions/23969619/plotting-with-seaborn-using-the-matplotlib-object-oriented-interface
+<a name="myfootnote16">16</a>: Plotting with seaborn using the matplotlib object-oriented interface - Stackoverflow, https://stackoverflow.com/questions/23969619/plotting-with-seaborn-using-the-matplotlib-object-oriented-interface
-<a name="myfootnote17">17</a>: A Guide to Pandas and Matplotlib for Data Exploration, https://towardsdatascience.com/a-guide-to-pandas-and-matplotlib-for-data-exploration-56fad95f951c
+<a name="myfootnote17">17</a>: A Guide to Pandas and Matplotlib for Data Exploration, https://towardsdatascience.com/a-guide-to-Pandas-and-matplotlib-for-data-exploration-56fad95f951c
+<a name="myfootnote17">18</a>: Python for Data Science Cheat Sheet - Seaborn, https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Python_Seaborn_Cheat_Sheet.pdf
+<a name="myfootnote17">19</a>: Remap values in pandas column with dict - StackOverflow, https://stackoverflow.com/questions/20250771/remap-values-in-pandas-column-with-a-dict
+<a name="myfootnote17">20</a>: Hacking Seaborn Grid Plots - Catherine's Auxiliary Brain, http://catherineh.github.io/programming/2016/05/24/seaborn-pairgrid-tips